abel1502/bondrewd.dev/_posts/2023-07-24-ctime-core.md

   birds with one stone and employ the left `&` as a customizable operator with no default meaning in `ctime`, and then define it for `Type` to mean taking a `ref`...
+- **Structs**.
+Generally, the only special thing about structs is instance attribute access (`.` vs `::` for proper attributes).
+I'd say this is comfortably implemented via a trait (like ones for operator overloading, no magic).
+However, that leaves the question of where the data goes.
+Using a single proper attribute has the caveat of deferring the same issue down a level.
+Using a tuple wouldn't work because tuples are immutable by design.
+  Using a proper attribute per field would work, but I'm considering some potential optimizations like what Python did with `__slots__`.
+If structs do end up receiving some special treatment, it might be worth it to employ them for the basic meta-types.
+- **Enums**.
+This will most likely be used a lot for near-fundamental code.
+  For instance, it only makes sense to implement `bool` as an enum.
+I'm aiming for Rust-like enums, i.e. tagged variants.
+In Rust, this comes with some syntactic sugar, but I feel like there's room for improvement there.
+I'm not sure what special treatment, if any, I should give to enums to achieve that.

 As you can probably see, the issue is not really anything specific, but rather the general uncertainty...
 If you have a strong opinion on anything mentioned